gabrieldwight/Mpesa-Sdk-Net/README.md

 var BusinessToBusinessObject = new BusinessToBusinessDto (
   InitiatorName: "InitiatorName", // Test data for initiator like safaricom.x or api_xxx
-  SecurityCredential: "SecurityCredential", // Use MpesaSdk.Extensions.MpesaCredentials
+  SecurityCredential: "SecurityCredential", // Password credential used in mpesa portal (Use MpesaSdk.Extensions.MpesaCredentials)
   CommandID: "CommandID", // Please use the correct command -usage depends on what is enabled for your shortcode.
 More info
   SenderIdentifierType: "SenderIdentifierType", // Test for paybill identifiertype 4
   RecieverIdentifierType: "RecieverIdentifierType", // Test for paybill identifiertype 4.
 Read on receiver identifier types from daraja